macbeast/SB-Intro-DS/datawranglingexercises/Readme.md

-First exercise in the Springboard data wrangling module.
+First exercise in the Springboard data wrangling module - cleaning up the electronic products data.

-I imported the raw csv as refine_originalmac
+I imported the raw csv as refine_originalmac - data frame, 25 obs. of 17 variables

 The code I have used to complete the exercises is included in one document.